Import and Export Jobs

 - Use idempotency keys when creating jobs so retries do not queue duplicate work.

-- Show job status to users in plain language, especially when a job is still processing.
+- Show job status to users in plain language, especially while a job is still processing.

 ## Endpoint Overview

 `POST /v1/jobs/subscriber-imports` queues an import job.
-The request includes CSV text and mappings that tell Mailrith which CSV columns represent email, name, tags, or custom fields.
+The request includes CSV text and mappings that tell Mailrith which CSV columns contain email, name, country, Subscriber status, or custom fields.

-`GET /v1/jobs/subscriber-imports/{job_id}` returns the current import job status and result information.
+`GET /v1/jobs/subscriber-imports/{job_id}` returns the current import job status and import result information.

 `POST /v1/jobs/subscriber-exports` queues an export job.
-The request can include filters such as subscriber status or subscriber selection supported by the contract.
+The request can include filters supported by the contract, such as subscriber status or subscriber selection.

-`GET /v1/jobs/subscriber-exports/{job_id}` returns export job status and, when the export is ready, information needed to download the result.
+`GET /v1/jobs/subscriber-exports/{job_id}` returns the export job status and, when the export is ready, the information needed to download the file.

 Related OpenAPI operation groups: